 Bon appétit everyone

-Every now and then I like to make Yakisobal noodles.
+Every now and then I like to make Yakisoba noodles.
 You can find them in most grocery stores in the refrigerated section, usually near the tofu and other vegetarian products.
 How convenient, since this recipe calls for tofu!
-They are ideal for a quick meal, all you have to do is to briefly soak them in some hot water for them to soften.
+Stay away from the packaged sauce that often comes with dry yakisoba noodles!
+It is full of sodium and additives and don’t taste good!
+The best kind (quality, price & quantity) are the fresh noodles (usually 2-3 per pack).
+They are ideal for a quick meal, all you have to do is to briefly soak them in some warm or hot water for them to soften.
+You can also substitute soba noodles if you want wider noodles.

 I had some beautiful Swiss chard so it was a perfect combination with the noodles.
 The whole thing took less than 15mn.
 Ok, so it took a little multi-tasking but it isn’t difficult.